puddingdawg/F1-Drivers-Performance-Analysis/README.md

 # F1-Drivers-Performance-Analysis
 Determining the Best Formula 1 Driver Based on Their Performance and Expertise Using R

-# 🏎️ Formula 1 Driver Performance Analysis (2020-2024) By William, Rita and Jayden
+# 🏎️ Formula 1 Driver Performance Analysis (2020-2024) By William, Rita, and Jayden

 ### 📌 Project Overview
 This research project explores the question: **Who is the best Formula 1 driver in the past five seasons based on their performance and expertise?**